trevpry/practice-support/README.md

 ### Core Models
 - **Person**: Attorneys, paralegals, vendors, project managers
+- **Organization**: Companies and entities that people are affiliated with
 - **Client**: Law firm clients with unique 7-digit numbers
 - **Matter**: Legal matters with unique 6-digit numbers
+- **Estimate**: Vendor cost estimates for matters
+- **VendorAgreement**: Vendor contracts and agreements for matters
+- **Invoice**: Vendor invoices for matters with approval and status tracking
 - **Task**: Work items with priorities, due dates, and status tracking
 - **User**: User accounts with optional person linking for personalized views
 - **MatterPerson**: Junction table for many-to-many matter-person relationships